anishjha93/zerocode-wiki/Home.md

 ```

-## Source Code in GitHub
-Visit the source here in  GitHub [zerocode](https://github.com/authorjapps/zerocode).

 ## Contribute
-Raise [issues and contribute](https://github.com/authorjapps/zerocode/issues) to imrpove zerocode library and add more essential features you need by writing to the author or contributing yourself.
+Raise [issues](https://github.com/authorjapps/zerocode/issues) and [contribute](https://github.com/authorjapps/zerocode/blob/master/CONTRIBUTING.md) to improve zerocode library and add more essential features which you might need by yourself.